metamn/writing/README.md

 * gh-pages is deployed to Github Pages.
 With .nojekyll which means only the static, generated files must be pushed to Github not the source

+# Workflow

 * add content to master, copy generated _site to gh-pages
+* on gh-pages urls & style must be updated manually or via a script